ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_db2wh/README.md

 Role Variables
 --------------

+### db2wh_namespace
+Only supported when using CloudPak for Data v4.0, otherwise unused.
+For v3.5 support the value is always set to `cpd-meta-ops`.

+- Environment Variable: `DB2WH_NAMESPACE`
+- Default Value: `cpd-services`

 ### db2wh_instance_name
 Required.
 Name of the database instance, note that this is the instance **name**, which is different from the instance **ID**.